isomerpages/nlb-learning/_singapore/Adults/Content on Vanishing Trades.md

 Jothi Store &amp; Flower Shop in Little India is a household name among the Indian community for its range of hand-made flower garlands and religious paraphernalia.
 Started as a small sidewalk shop in 1960 by Murugaia Ramachandra, the business has since grown into a 5-storey departmental store run by Murugaia’s son, Rajakumar Chandra.
 <br><br>
 <small>
-Source: Flower Power: The Right Way To Get Blessings From Hindu Gods | Our Grandfather Story (2021, Apr 29).
+Source: Flower Power: The Right Way To Get Blessings From Hindu Gods | Our Grandfather Story (2021, April 29).
 Our Grandfather Story.
 Retrieved 2022, October 5.
 </small></p>
 </div>
 </div>